Transformative Leadership Programme

 You can sign up by completing an Expression of Interest form here:

-We will then contact you to let you know if you have secured a place, and to confirm your course dates, times and venue.
+We will then contact you to let you know if you have secured a place, and to confirm your course details.

 To find out more, contact Helen McLaughlin at NICVA.
 Email: [email protected].
 Tel: 028 9087 7777.